 Seafood lovers will rave about this simple, classic Italian recipe for Easy Shrimp Scampi Pasta.
 It’s packed full of flavor with garlic, butter, olive oil, and white wine – what could be better?

 Shrimp Scampi is one of my all-time favorite dishes.
-I love how you can make a restaurant-quality meal that takes just minutes to make.
+I love how you can make a restaurant-quality meal in minutes.

-I always keep raw shrimp in the freezer.
+I always keep raw shrimp in the freezer to make my Quick and Easy Shrimp Salad.
 It’s so easy to defrost and use.
 Since the other ingredients are regulars on my shopping list, my Easy Shrimp Scampi Pasta makes a great meal on those busy weeknights when time is precious.

 I promise you that if you’ve never attempted to make your own shrimp scampi, now is the time.
 It’s super simple and absolutely fabulous.